Torvill and Dean announce skating retirement on 40th anniversary of Olympic gold

 They later branched out into touring, coaching and choreographing before becoming the faces of ITV’s Dancing On Ice, which ran from 2006 until 2014, and later becoming head judges on the show when it was revived in 2018.

-The shows, which includes dates in London, Belfast, Newcastle and Glasgow, will celebrate 50 years since they formed their skating partnership in 1975.
+The shows, including dates in London, Belfast, Newcastle and Glasgow, will celebrate 50 years since they formed their skating partnership in 1975.

-Reflecting on coming to the decision to draw things to a close, Dean said: “I think there comes a time when you know.
+Reflecting on the decision to draw things to a close, Dean said: “I think there comes a time when you know.

-“We’re not spring chickens any more but we’re still able to do it to a certain degree that we feel good about it but that will go.
+“We’re not spring chickens any more.
+We’re still able to do it to a certain degree that we feel good about it, but that will go.

 “So I think this is the right time for us to be able to do that and go and skate and do some of the old routines, be very nostalgic, but then do some new fun, upbeat (dances) with friends of ours from the skating world and from Dancing On Ice.